 Another kink here is that many commercial products and services proudly advertise that they offer ‘end-to-end encryption’, but we have only their word for what is going on, meaning they could be sending duplicate keys to the parent company.
-As always, open source is the only meaningful guarantee of security.
+As always, open-source is the only meaningful guarantee of security.

-The single most important thing that anyone can do improve their online security is to improve the strength of their passwords.
-Although weak passwords (or not changing default passwords) are an absolute gift to criminals and any others who wish to access your data, their use is so common as to be almost laughable.
+The single most important thing that anyone can do to improve their online security is to improve the strength of their passwords.
+Criminals and other malicious parties prey upon:

-‘123456’ and ‘password’ consistently remain the most commonly used passwords, while a list of 100 or so passwords are so popular that any hacker will simply type them in before first trying something else.
+Weak passwords - ‘123456’ and ‘password’ consistently remain the most commonly used passwords, while a list of 100 or so passwords are so popular that any hacker will simply type them in before first trying something else.
 This includes guessable passwords involving the names of family members, hobbies and other personal details.

 A strong password involves a long string of random characters, including a mix of numerals, mixed caps, and symbols.
 Of course, memorizing just one such password is far too much for most of us, let alone one for each important account!

-In our Ultimate Guide we suggest ways to pick memorable passwords that are more secure than the ones you are probably using right now.
+In our Ultimate Guide, we suggest ways to pick memorable passwords that are more secure than the ones you are probably using right now.
 Diceware is well regarded by security experts in helping random password generation and there are plenty of password managers that can both create and store strong passwords for you, not to mention auto-fill online forms.